bashtage/arch/devel/_sources/univariate/mean.rst.txt

 Special Requirements
 ~~~~~~~~~~~~~~~~~~~~
-Not all volatlity processes support application to AIM modeling.
+Not all volatility processes support application to AIM modeling.
 Specifically, the property ``updateable`` must be ``True``.

 .. ipython::